Advising Center Has Moved

 What we offer

-Counseling, Advising & Career Center counselors are experienced and trained professionals that provide short term holistic counseling.
-Counselors also teach Human Development courses on a broad range of topics including: College Success, Career & Life Planning, Stress Management, Overcoming Math Anxiety, and Human Relations in the Workplace.
+CSS counselors are experienced and trained professionals that provide short-term holistic counseling.
+Counselors also teach Human Devlelopment courses on broad range of topics including: Career & Life Planning, Stress Mangament, Overcoming Math Anxiety, and Human Relations in the Workplace.

-Academic advising is available for students to provide assistance in class schedule, general transfer advising and unofficial transcript evaluation.
+Counselors primarily advise undecided students and students majoring in Human Services.
+They also provide general transfer advising and informal transcirpt evaluation.
 If you know which degree you are obtaining, you may look up your faculty advisor to contact them directly.
-CACC also has counselors available for appointments primarily to advise undecided students and students majoring in Human Services.

 Career Counseling & Assessment